The uniqueness in the de Rham-Wu decomposition: Introduction

-For pseudo-Riemannian manifolds, this question was widely open and untackled for a long time.
-The main difficulty in the case of pseudo-Riemannian manifolds is that we can't reduce the algebraic aspect of the classification problem to irreducible representations.
-Based on the Wu theorem \cite{Wu1}, the classification of holonomy groups of pseudo-Riemannian manifolds is reduced to the case of indecomposable groups (any such group does not preserve any proper nondegenerate subspace of the tangent space).
-It leads to many progress on the classification of indecomposable holonomy groups of Lorentzian manifolds \cite{BBI,Ga1,Ga2,GT1,Le1}, pseudo-Riemannian manifolds of index 2 \cite{Ga3,Ik1} and pseudo-Riemannian manifolds with neutral signature \cite{BBI1}.
-The paper \cite{GT2} gives a good survey in this field.
+There has been a lot of progress in the study on pseudo-Riemannian manifolds, such as semi-Riemannian manifolds with a doubly warped structure (\cite{GO}), the classification of indecomposable holonomy groups of Lorentzian manifolds (\cite{BBI,Ga1,Ga2,GT1,Le1}), pseudo-Riemannian manifolds of index 2 (\cite{Ga3,Ik1}) and pseudo-Riemannian manifolds with neutral signature (\cite{BBI1}) and so on.
+The article \cite{GT2} gives a good survey in this field.

-However Wu \cite{Wu1} only proves the uniqueness of the decomposition when the maximal trivial subspace of the holonomy group is nondegenerate, and there is an example in \cite{Wu1} to show that the decomposition isn't necessary to be unique.
-The goal of this paper is to discuss when the decomposition is unique up to an order based on the reformulated de Rham decomposition of pseudo-Riemannian manifolds.
-All manifolds in this paper are assumed complete, connected and simply connected unless otherwise specified.

-Section~\ref{RW} lists some facts and results on the holonomy groups of pseudo-Riemannian manifolds whose maximal trivial subspaces of the holonomy groups are nondegenerate.
-Theorem~\ref{theorem1} shows that the condition in Theorem~\ref{wutheorem}, i.e the unique decomposition theorem in \cite{Wu1}, can be relaxed.

-In Section~\ref{deRham} we prove the unique decomposition theorem of holonomy groups of pseudo-Riemannian manifolds satisfying Condition $\Phi$.
-Firstly we give the definition of pseudo-Riemannian manifolds satisfying Condition $\Phi$, which include pseudo-Riemannian manifolds whose maximal trivial subspaces of the holonomy groups are nondegenerate as a subclass.
-Then we discuss the reformulated de Rham decomposition theorem, i.e Theorem~\ref{theorem2}.
-Theorem~\ref{theorem5} gives a sufficient condition for a pseudo-Riemannian manifold to satisfy Condition $\Phi$.
-Based on Theorem~\ref{theorem2}, we prove the unique decomposition theorem, i.e. Theorem~\ref{theorem6}.

-Section~\ref{Lorentz} discusses the decomposition of holonomy groups of pseudo-Riemannian manifolds dissatisfying Condition $\Phi$.
-Example~\ref{exam} shows that the decomposition isn't unique for some pseudo-Riemannian manifold which is a direct product of two indecomposable factors, where the tangent space of every factor admits a nontrivial decomposition into holonomy invariant subspaces.
-Furthermore Theorem~\ref{theorem7} proves the unique decomposition of every pseudo-Riemannian manifold which is a direct product of a pseudo-Riemannian manifold satisfying Condition $\Phi$ and an indecomposable pseudo-Riemannian manifold whose tangent space admits a nontrivial decomposition into holonomy invariant subspaces.